webrtc-for-the-curious/webrtc-for-the-curious/content/docs/05-real-time-networking.md

 fill the window depleted by late packets.
 This means we no longer have stuttering and provide a smooth delivery rate for the client.

 ## Detecting Congestion
-Before we can even resolve congestion we need to detect it.
+Before we can even resolve congestion, we need to detect it.
 To detect it we use a congestion controller.
 This is a complicated subject, and is still rapidly changing.
-New algorithims are still be published and tested.
+New algorithms are still be published and tested.
 At a high level they all operate the same.
 A congestion controller provides a bandwidth estimates given some inputs.
-These are some of the possible inputs.
+These are some possible inputs:

 * **Packet Loss** - Packets are dropped as the network becomes congested.
 * **Jitter** - As network equipment becomes more overloaded packets queuing will cause the times to be erratic.